Captain

 programmes in the Discovery Channel’s Unsolved

-History series.
-He was the US Naval Institute’s Author of the
+“Killer Submarines of Pearl Harbor”.
+He was the US Naval Institute’s

 Year 2000 and is a frequent contributor to the Institute’s Naval History Magazine.
 He